 1. Onion Facts

-2. Types of Onions (Australia)
+2. Types of Onion

-3. Nutritional value
+3. Onion Nutritional value

-4. Health Benefits
+4. Onion Health Benefits

 One of the most cultivated and widely used vegetables, the onion is a member of the Amarylidaceae family.
-The onions flesh or bulb is grown underground and is know for its high nutritional value and sought-after flavour.
+The onions flesh or bulb is grown underground and is known for its high nutritional value and sought-after flavour.
 Used in more recipes that nearly every other vegetable.

 History and Origin